-I am no stranger to this state.
+I am no stranger to this wound-up state.
 Like most Londoners I know how to burn the candle at both ends.
 It’s been one of the many bonus’s of having taught yoga for many years, I have had to live my yoga practice, and in doing so have had to step off that spinning wheel and find the pace that suits my body and mind.
 Naturally, a new baby on board disrupts the rhythm of just about everything.

 It takes a week.
 I start to feel like myself again.

 Michael Pollan food rules applied again – eat food, not too much, mostly plants.
 I am shifting my attention towards vegetables, cooking in bulk so that they are in the fridge for making soups and chopping into grains.
 I buy rice and millet and cook in bulk so I can put them in salads and quick heat them for supper.
 I slow cook chicken to make a broth and store the meat in the fridge for lunches and quick suppers.
 I try to stop buying sugary foods.
 Chocolate is still in, it gets darker, and I remember to eat it earlier in the day, sometimes.

 We are 10 weeks.
 I am able to lie still, with him in the room, while he sleeps deeply.
 As I have practised relaxation, his sleeps have become longer and deeper.
 Who knows if the two are linked, I am sure the experts would like to tell us.
 But I appreciate that we can both relax better now.
 And I am deeply grateful for the yoga tools, tips and tricks that have saved me, again.